hsu022210/Snippets-frontend/README.md

 - Implement proper error boundaries
 - Write tests for new features
 - Follow the existing code style and patterns

+### Customizing the Primary Color

+You can customize the primary color used throughout the app (for all Bootstrap components) from the Settings page.
+The color picker modal provides a live preview for buttons and pagination.

 ### Testing